stweedo/ElectricalTools/OhmsLawCalculator/README.md

 Make sure you have Python 3 installed on your system.

-Before running the command, make sure you have the required Python package installed.
+Before running the script, make sure you have the required Python package installed.
 You can install it using pip:

 `pip install tabulate`